Monday, 30 June 2025

 ex: Flipkart or amazon sale offer-> search(read opreations are more)->Write operations are less(buy product)-> to keep both servies in sync use Messaging system(Kafka).

-Saga Pattern-> Choreography Saga pattern -> introduces Kafka in betwen microserives instead of using multiople Http requests.
+Saga Pattern-> Choreography Saga pattern -> introduces Kafka in between microservices instead of using multiple Http requests.

 Log Aggregation